 Have you been thinking about therapy for a while?

-Making the decision to start counselling therapy is not always an easy one.
+Making the decision to start counselling is not always an easy one.
 Several of my clients tell me that it took many months of hesitation before they finally contacted me.
-Please spend a little time on this site to get a sense of me and my therapeutic approach.
+Please spend a little time on this website to get a sense of me and my therapeutic approach.
 Ask yourself if I might be a good fit for what you are seeking.
 I have no doubt that approaching therapy is a positive and life-changing step, but of course you may have concerns and questions about it.
 Below are answers to some common questions about my practice.

 How does therapy help?

 Are you feeling stuck or alone, confused or on edge?
 Counselling therapy is all about enabling you to explore your feelings and your relationships more effectively.
-By coming along you can share your concerns with someone skilled in listening who will be able to help you understand how past experiences and current behaviour may be linked.
-Please visit What is Counselling & Psychotherapy? link.
+By coming along, you can share your concerns with someone skilled in listening, who will be able to help you understand how past experiences and current behaviour may be linked.
+For more information please visit the What is Counselling and Psychotherapy page.

 Are there areas I don’t work in?

-Please note I do not work in the highly specialised field of complex mental health conditions which include schizophrenia, schizoaffective disorder, active psychosis and major personality disorders.
+Please note I do not work in the highly specialised field of complex mental health conditions which include schizophrenia, schizoaffective disorder, psychosis and personality disorders.
 The clinical skills and expertise required is beyond my professional level of training.
 While some therapists offer telephone and online services, please note that I only work in person (face-to-face) with my clients.

 How long does therapy usually last?

 This depends entirely on the individual client.
-Occasionally just a single session is sufficient for a client’s needs, but more usually I meet with individual clients around the same time on a weekly basis for several weeks or even months.
+Occasionally, three or four sessions are sufficient for a client’s needs, but more usually I meet with individual clients on a weekly basis for several weeks or even months.
 In general, couple counselling takes place on a fortnightly basis.
-I offer clients the choice of short-term counselling sessions (6-12 weeks) and longer term psychotherapy.
+I offer clients the choice of counselling (generally six to twelve sessions) and longer term psychotherapy.

 About your therapist